Sustainable aviation fuel (SAF)

 • Whereas fossil fuels add to the overall level of CO2 by emitting carbon that had been previously locked away, SAF recycles the CO2 which has been absorbed by the biomass used in the feedstock during the course of its life.

 • The exact reduction SAF can achieve depends on the feedstock and production pathway used.
-Biofuels that comply with the EU regulation require at least 70% CO2 emissions reduction.

 How much SAF does Finnair use